 - Maintain and strengthen connections with your current list.
 Commit to consistent contact with your community.
 Newsletters, emails, and social media can all provide avenues for this.

 - Revisit old ideas.
-Now is the time to complete those projects, products, services or ideas that you put on the back burner.
-Finish that eBook, workbook, email sequence, opt-in, card deck, presentation, blog or book you started but never finalized.
+Now is the time to complete those projects, products, services, or ideas you put on the back burner.
+Finish that eBook, workbook, email sequence, opt-in, card deck, presentation, blog, or book you started but never finalized.

 - Build your community.
 Increase your activity with social media.
 Up your newsletter to twice a month.
 Host online live events and invite ADHD colleagues to join you on Facebook Live or Zoom.

-- Do something special.
-Offer gift certificates, special pricing, gift subscriptions, scholarships for your coaching services.
+- Do something extraordinary.
+Offer gift certificates, special pricing, gift subscriptions, and scholarships for your coaching services.

 - Explore new partnerships.
-Step outside the ADHD community box and access new markets and ideas that compliment your own work.
-Create bundled offers, products, services and resources for a win-win-win.
+Step outside the ADHD community box and access new markets and ideas that complement your work.
+Create bundled offers, products, services, and resources for a win-win-win.

 - Check your branding.
 With the uncertainty in the world, potential clients are looking for certain qualities in an ADHD Life Coach.
-Characteristics such as honesty, integrity, safety, trustworthiness, authenticity, consistency, experience, and expertise.
-Does your website and marketing materials show you in this light?
+These include honesty, integrity, safety, trustworthiness, authenticity, consistency, experience, and expertise.
+Do your website and marketing materials show you in this light?

-Now is a great time to experiment with new ideas and new ways of doing things.
+Now is a great time to experiment with new ideas and ways of doing things.
 To make an even bigger positive impact in the lives of people living with ADHD.
 In many ways, the slate has been wiped clean.
-Fortunate for us creative entrepreneurs this is a chance to rewrite the rules for our ADHD coaching businesses.
+Fortunately for us creative entrepreneurs, this is a chance to rewrite the rules for our ADHD coaching businesses.

 Want to read more?
-Take a look at:
+Take a look at the following: